A Feminist Analysis of the Barbie Movie

 However, Radical Feminists do not necessarily see religion as inherently patriarchal.
 Historically, for example, Goddess religions have celebrated the creative and nurturing power of the feminine.
 It is really men hijacking religion and downplaying the role of women in the development of some religions over the past couple of thousand years which is the problem.

-The mind map above summarises the following Feminist perspectives on religion.
+The mind map below summarises the following Feminist perspectives on religion.
 Please click the links below for more details:

 Beliefs in society revision bundle for sale